Raise A Happy & Healthy Baby

 You may also like: Can Rashes Be Prevented While Using Disposable Diapers for Your Baby?

-The second diaper rash type is candidiasis, which is caused by a yeast infection.
+The second type is candidiasis, which is caused by a yeast infection.
 Candidal diaper rash is a yeast infection of the skin.
 It can cause red, raised, scaly patches with small red bumps.
 Antifungal OTC creams are generally prescribed along with some powder to keep the area dry.

 You may also like: Diaper Rash Treatment Tips for Your Baby